math3mantic/Time-Series-Analysis-and-Forecasting/README.md

 7) SARIMA (Seasonal Autoregressive Integrated Moving Average) Models
 8) GARCH (Generalized Autoregressive Conditionally Heteroscedastic) Models

-Most of the problems are from the reference book, and the solutions are given in either handwritten or R language.
-My homework average on the course was around 110% so most of the solutions are good.
+Most of the problems are from the reference book, and the solutions are given in pdf (written in LaTeX).
+Some of the calculations and all of the plots are created in R. My homework average on the course was around 110% so most of the solutions are good.
 Please, let me know if you think some of the solutions need to be improved.